TassioCarmo/havard-cs50x-week5-data-structures/README.md

 Time complexity of searching in linked list O(n)

+Time complexity of inserting data in linked list O(n) if sorting and o(1) if not

 linked list can you remember only remember the next node in the list

 An array has a very specific meaning.
 It's memory that's contiguous, back, to back, to back.